Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 “The challenge is that the president’s physician is not a credible source,” Sharfstein said.
 “It’s very clear that he’s taken ‘accentuate the positive’ to heart.
 For credibility, you need to release everything or have a totally credible person review everything.”

-On a call with reporters Monday morning, top campaign aides stressed Trump’s eagerness to return to public campaigning and touted what they claimed was his robust physical health.
+On a call with reporters Monday morning, top campaign aides emphasized Trump’s eagerness to return to public campaigning and touted what they claimed was his robust physical health.

 “He is strong, he is energetic, he is raring to go, and I think his campaign calendar reflects his health and well-being and enthusiasm to get back on the trail,” said Stepien, who added that Trump was the campaign’s “best asset” and would be “a big shot in the arm of the campaign.”
 Stepien also tested positive for the coronavirus earlier this month.